fbpx

 As the advent of wristwatches became increasingly popular, watchmakers began pushing the boundaries of integrating additional features into their timepieces.
 Patek Philippe produced the first wristwatch with a perpetual calendar in 1925.
 Furthermore, the first bracelet chronographs came about through Patek Philippe, coming with or without a split-second mechanism.

-They also produced the first wristwatches with minute repeating (if you own one of these watches our expert team of watch appraisal can help you with a valuation).
+They also produced the first wristwatches with minute repeating (if you own one of these watches our expert pawn shop team of watch appraisals can help you with a valuation).

 After enduring the economic crisis of 1929, Patek Philippe’s outstanding innovation continued with such remarkable accomplishments as the ‘Calatrava’; a timepiece featuring triple date, a perpetual calendar (including aperture), the age and phases of the moon, and minute repeating.
 This was the most sophisticated timepiece of its age, and ‘Calatrava’ was the name of the new design for the case it featured.